hdirenzo/di_renzo_hannah_chatapp/README.md

 Hannah Di Renzo

-Used: Javascript, CSS, HTML, SASS, NODE, EXPRESS, SOCKET.IO, VUE
+Used: Javascript, CSS, HTML, SASS, NODE, EXPRESS, SOCKET.IO, VUE, API, NPM

 The goal of this application is to allow users to enter a 'nickname', send messages, and be notified when another user is typing, and a message is sent.